Abdominoplasty (Tummy Tuck)

 Your Tummy Tuck procedure will be discussed in detail at our San Francisco Bay Area Plastic Surgery office in Walnut Creek, California.
 There are several options depending on the amount of skin excess, the tightness of the abdominal wall muscles and the amount of fat on the abdomen.
 Dr. Mele will listen to you and review your surgical goals and expectations.
 He will select and explain the best treatments for your tummy, any alternatives and the expected recovery period.
 A pre-operative medical history and physical examination are part of the preparation, and will guide us to the safest and most predictable results.
 Depending on your health, additional pre-operative tests may be recommended.

-What distinguishes a Tummy Tuck from liposuction is its ability to remove not only abdominal wall fat, but to tighten both the abdominal wall muscles and loose abdominal skin.
+Choosing between a Tummy Tuck or Liposuction may seem confusing at first.
+What distinguishes a Tummy Tuck from Liposuction is its ability to remove not only abdominal wall fat, but to tighten both the abdominal wall muscles and loose abdominal skin.
 While both Liposuction and Abdominoplasty are surgical procedures, Liposuction uses multiple small incisions to suction away the fat from under the skin.
 Abdominoplasty, on the other hand, uses an incision low on the abdominal wall to excise both skin and fat.
 Removing the excess skin allows the remaining abdominal skin to be tightened and smoothed.
 An Abdominoplasty also allows access to the abdominal wall muscles.
 When the abdominal wall muscles are loose, or separated (diastasis recti), the muscle sheath is tightened with sutures placed like an internal, supportive corset.
-Many of our tummy tuck patients combine Abdominoplasty with Liposuction to obtain even better results.
+Follow this link for more information about the differences between the Tummy Tuck, Mini Tummy Tuck and Liposuction.

 Tummy Tuck Videos